Metron-Project/metron/user_collection/README.md

 - **No Public Sharing**: Unlike reading lists, collections cannot be made public
 - **API Access**: Read-only API access available at `/api/collection/`

+### Completing Series Runs

+1. **Check Missing Issues Regularly**: Visit `/collection/missing/` to see your incomplete series
+2. **Prioritize High-Completion Series**: Focus on series you're close to completing (80%+)
+3. **Use Missing Lists for Shopping**: Check missing issues before visiting comic shops or online stores
+4. **Track Progress**: Revisit after adding new issues to see updated completion percentages
+5. **Focus Your Collecting**: Use the list to decide which series are worth completing vs starting fresh

 ### Maintenance Tips

 1. **Regular Updates**: Periodically review and update collection details
 2. **Remove Sold Items**: Delete items when you sell or give away comics
 3. **Mark as Read**: Update reading status to track progress
 4. **Review Statistics**: Check stats page to identify collection gaps
+5. **Use Missing Issues**: Regularly check `/collection/missing/` to plan purchases

 ### Common Workflows